facebook/react/docs/docs/ref-01-top-level-api.md

 )
 ```

-Renders a React component into the DOM in the supplied `container`.
+Render a React component into the DOM in the supplied `container`.

 If the React component was previously rendered into `container`, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React component.